KIZI/antigen-covid-tests-knowledge-graph/doc/article.md

 The main advantage of this method is that it offers steps regardless of particular technologies.
 Instead of focusing on technologies, it provides a connection to objectives that a KG should be able to fulfil.

-Since the data that we worked with was small, the final knowledge graph has around 10 thousand RDF triplets.
+Since the data that we worked with was small, the final knowledge graph has 9893 RDF triples.
 With the proposed method it was easier to build this knowledge graph with respect to users’ requirements and it was clear what steps should follow.
 The whole process is iterative and is based on feedback from SHACL validation report.
 So, the better SHACL validation is, the better are results, and from that, we know exactly what is needed to be done.
 Our final script can process the source data (initial XML file) and provide results (RDF data and validation report) within seconds.
 Even if we tried to import some classes from another ontology to our ontology, or if we tried to merge our data with additional XML data.

 # Conclusions